Elkinrodriguez03/orchard_frontend_test/README.md

 ## Deployment

 The application is deployed on Vercel.
-You can view the live application here: [Vercel deployment URL]
+You can view the live application here: https://orchard-frontend-test.vercel.app/